 A limited liability company is considered to be a housing company if its purpose is the ownership and possession of one or more buildings in which ( not necessarily) over half of the total floor area is specified in the articles of association as residential apartments in the possession of shareholders; and each share in it confers the right, either alone or together with other shares, to the possession of an apartment or other part of the company's building or real estate in its possession.Read the full definition of the concept

 In the Household Budget Survey housing consumption is calculated by the so-called gross rent principle.
 There an imputed rent is determined for households living in their own dwelling or in a dwelling provided as a benefit in kind based on the market rent of a comparable rented dwelling, and the actual rent paid for those living in a rented dwelling.
-In determining the gross rent of one's own dwelling use has been made of Statistics Finland's rent inquiry data and household interview data concerning the number of rooms in the dwelling, year of construction, heating mode and location.
+In determining the gross rent of one's own dwelling use has been made of data in Statistics Finland's statistics on rents of dwellings and household register or interview data concerning the number of rooms in the dwelling, year of construction, heating mode and location.

 In addition to gross rent, housing expenditure includes water charges and some other payments such as chimney-sweeping and refuse collection, maintenance repairs made by the tenant and heating costs not included in the rent.
 Expenditure of free-time residences is also included in housing expenditure.